Skip to main content...

 --update-avail /* var(--green) - update-available pill indicator */

-Use these semantic tokens - never use var(--green), var(--red), or var(--amber) directly in component rules.
+Use these semantic tokens – never use var(--green), var(--red), or var(--amber) directly in component rules.
+Use var(--accent) for any interactive element that should inherit the theme’s primary accent color.
 If you need to represent a new component state, add a semantic alias to this group in :root rather than reaching for a primitive token directly.

 Logo brand tokens